If you can BREATHE, you can sell.

 "We will, thanks," calls the prospect, thinking, "I hate salespeople."

 Can't you just feel Dan's nervous, hungry energy?
 He wants a sale.
-And that makes him a tad ... exuberant.
+And that makes him a tad... exuberant.

-There's a much better way to enter the hearts and wallets of prospects.
+If you want to avoid that in YOUR content, you'll be glad to know that there's a much better way to enter the hearts and wallets of prospects.

 That way is to BREATHE.